-Several protection mechanisms are available for embedded flash memory and SRAM, namely readout and write protection.
+Several protection mechanisms are available for embedded flash memory and SRAM, namely readout and write protection, secure, and hide protection areas.

-The devices embed several peripherals reinforcing security: a fast AES coprocessor, a PKA (public key accelerator), a HASH hardware accelerator, and a true random number generator.
+The devices embed several peripherals reinforcing security: a fast AES coprocessor, a secure AES coprocessor with DPA resistance and hardware unique key that can be shared by hardware with fast AES, a PKA (public key accelerator) with DPA resistance, a HASH hardware accelerator, and a true random number generator.